reemsarhan/Simple-DevOps-Projects/Server Performance Stats/Readme.md

 # server-stats.sh

 ## Project Page
-For more information about the server stats project, visit the [Project Page](https://roadmap.sh/projects/server-stats).
+For more information about the server stats project, visit the [project URL](https://roadmap.sh/projects/server-stats).

 ## Overview